 - Paid Pharmacy Internships – Student pharmacists enrolled in a PharmD program are eligible for paid pharmacy internships.
-Work opportunities also are provided to pre-pharmacy students and other interested in pharmacy as a profession.

 - Student Advisory Board – Empowers our pharmacy students to develop essential leadership skills.
 The Student Advisory Board consists of a representative from each intern class and undergraduate class.
-They serve as the voice of their class and meet with our management team monthly.
+They serve as the voice of their class and meet with our leadership team monthly.